foreverpanda/tryhackme-guide/README.md

 <a href="https://tryhackme.com/p/playgue">Master rank</a>

-I will try to make it to OMNI level within 1 week with my new account! which i started yesterday (18 june,2021)
+I will try to make it to **OMNI** level within 1 week with my new account! which i started yesterday (18 june,2021)

+DATE : 21JUN2021, 12:30AM

+**I m lvl 0x7 at this time now!**